pelayoarbues/quartz/content/notes/Growth mindset.md

 - career
 ---

-Act as a personal blog editor.
-I want you to review the grammar and expressions of the text.
-If necessary provide corrections and try to make the post appealing for a general and technical audience.
-Do not expand the ideas of the text.

-Text:

-According to [Carol Dweck](literature-notes/Articles/Carol%20Dweck%20A%20Summary%20of%20Growth%20and%20Fixed%20Mindsets.md) the ability to learn is not fixed, it can change with your effort as intelligence, or any other quality, are treats that can be developed.
-Your basic qualities can be cultivated with attitude and work.
-In this setting failure does not define you, it is a sparkle or a starting point that might allow you to grow.
+According to [Carol Dweck](literature-notes/Articles/Carol%20Dweck%20A%20Summary%20of%20Growth%20and%20Fixed%20Mindsets.md), the ability to learn is not fixed.
+Rather, it can change with your effort, as intelligence or any other quality are traits that can be developed.
+Your basic qualities can be cultivated through a positive attitude and hard work.
+In this context, failure does not define you - it is merely a spark or a starting point that may enable you to grow.

-A very interesting mental model to adapt from a fixed to a growth mindset is to understand that if you are currently not able to solve a problem is because . [you are not there yet in the learning curve](notes/The%20Power%20of%20Yet.md).
+An intriguing mental model for transitioning from a fixed mindset to a growth mindset is understanding that if you are currently unable to solve a problem, it's because [you're not yet at that point on the learning curve](notes/The%20Power%20of%20Yet.md).